The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Flags of myfile set as ----------------

-# chattr -V +i -ad file ←Add the attribute "i" to the file and subtract "a", " d" attribute
+# chattr -V +i -ad file ←Add "i" attribute to file and remove "a", "d" attributes

 Sometimes there may be no problem with permissions , but some files cannot be deleted or modified.
 At this time, you can use lsattr to check whether the attributes have been changed by chattr . lsattr is the abbreviation of l i s t attr bute, use To check the properties of the file, the usage is as follows: